mflatt/shplait/IMPLEMENTATION.md

 The type and inference system is Hindley-Milner, but with a twist that complicates this picture: inference of polymorphic types of recursive functions.
-That's technically not decidable, but the implementaiton here uses a heuristic that works well, and that heuristic involves tracking the nesting level of definitions to infer polymophism only for type variables that were introduced at the definition's level.
+That's technically not decidable, but the implementation here uses a heuristic that works well, and that heuristic involves tracking the nesting level of definitions to infer polymorphism only for type variables that were introduced at the definition's level.
 The nesting level is reflected by a compile-time frame that is stored in a syntax parameter.
 The `unify` form serves a related secondary role,